roq-trading/roq-demo/README.md

 ## License

-The project is released under the terms of the BDS-3 license.
+The project is released under the terms of the MIT license.